 Further support is provided for specific sectors that are particularly affected by the measures of the Federal Council to combat COVID-19.
 In particular, the Confederation may, under certain conditions, grant interest-free loans and non-repayable cash contributions to organizations in the sports and in the cultural sector.
 Loans are also granted to affected companies in the tourism sector to bridge liquidity shortages.
-Furthermore, the Federal Council is planning to grant bridge loans in the aviation industry.
-The concrete measures will be announced by the end of April.
+Furthermore, the Federal Council has decided to support Swiss International Air Lines and Edelweiss Air with guarantees to bridge liquidity shortages.
+In line with the COVID-plus credits, the Confederation intends to secure 85% of the required credits with guarantees of up to CHF 1.275 billion.
+If necessary, the Confederation also intends to support flight-related businesses with up to CHF 600 million.
+These commitments have yet to be approved by the Swiss Parliament.